lhr-solar/BPS/Docs/source/Software/Tasks.rst

 Functionality:
     1) It waits for the VoltTemp and Amperes task to post the SafetyCheck semaphore 4 times.
 One for voltage, one for temperature, one for current, and one for open wire.

     2) If all of these checks are safe, the task will send the All Clear message and the Contactor On message across the CAN line.
+It will also turn the contactor on.

     3) The task will then destroy itself since it is no longer needed

 Priority
     It's priority 2, underneath the fault state task.
+This is because if a fault occurs during the critical state task, the fault task must be called.

 Shared Resources
     All it uses is the ``SafetyCheck_Sem4``.